The number of $C_{2l}$-free graphs: Hypergraph containers

 \section{Hypergraph containers}

-In this section we recall the basic definitions relating to hypergraph containers, and state the theorem from~\cite{BMS,ST} which we will use in the proof of Theorems~\ref{thm:main} and~\ref{thm:cycle:containers}.
+In this section we recall the basic definitions relating to hypergraph containers, and state the theorem from~\cite{BMS,ST} that we will use in order to deduce Theorems~\ref{thm:main} and~\ref{thm:cycle:containers} from Theorem~\ref{thm:cycle:hypergraph}.
 In order to do so, we will need to define a parameter $\delta(\HH,\tau)$ which (roughly speaking) measures the `uniformity' of the hypergraph $\HH$.

 \begin{defn} Given an $r$-uniform hypergraph $\HH$, define the \emph{co-degree function} of $\HH$

 where

 denotes the maximum degree in $\HH$ of a $j$-set containing $v$. \end{defn}